 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

 - In severe cases, pneumonia (fluid in the lungs)

 Note that influenza (the flu) has similar symptoms and is common at this time of year.
 If you are experiencing symptoms, please contact your doctor.

 What else do cancer patients need to know about the coronavirus?

 The COVID-19 outbreak is still new, so doctors do not have a lot of specific information on this coronavirus for cancer patients.
 But they do have a lot of information regarding the risk of infections in general for cancer patients.

 According to the American Cancer Society, doctors and health officials agree the best way to prevent illness is to avoid being exposed to this virus.
 This is especially important for patients with cancer, because they are at higher risk for serious illness if they get infected, particularly patients who are in active chemotherapy and bone marrow transplant patients.
 That’s because their immune systems can be severely weakened by the treatment.

-Preparations for cancer patients at Tufts Medical Center and Floating Hospital for Children
+Preparations for cancer patients at Tufts Medical Center

 Please know that active measures are being taken to ensure we are as prepared as possible to care for patients affected by COVID-19, as well as, provide ongoing care for patients and families such as yours.
 For example, phone screenings prior to your visit and clinic screening points have been set up to identify patients and visitors with symptoms.
 We are also monitoring our own staff to make sure they are healthy while caring for patients.
 Changes to appointments may also occur in order to minimize the exposure of patients to others.